What are your plans for the year ahead? As ideas are formed and goals set, you may picture yourself moving forward in a shiny new vehicle.

 4. Research suitable vehicles

-As you research, consider both new and preowned vehicles, different brands and models, and check what special offers may be available.
-While there are positive signs the microchip shortage will improve this year, it’s worth being flexible as you shop.
+As you research, consider both new and preowned vehicles, different brands and models, and check what offers may be available.

 This is also a good time to check out the additional expenses of insurance, gas mileage and maintenance and compare costs between vehicles.
 Try the Chrysler Capital fuel savings calculator to estimate potential fuel savings from one vehicle to another.